sentenial/developer-docs/pages/prodWebhooks/wh_receivingep.md

 ---
 title: Receiving Endpoint
 keywords: Webhooks Receiving Endpoint
-summary: "Webhook notifications are passed to your configured Endpoint; this section gives you some important security and configuration information."
+summary: "Webhook notifications are passed to your configured Endpoint; this section gives you some important security and configuration information to consider when setting up your receiving endpoint."
-sidebar: ob_sidebar
+sidebar: wh_sidebar
-permalink: ob_whreceivingep.html
+permalink: wh_receivingep.html
-folder: prodOpenBanking
+folder: prodOpenWebhooks
 ---